-181. Short title and commencement
+118. Short title and commencement

-- (1) These by-laws are called the Water Services By-laws of the Municipal Council. - (2) The municipality may, by notice in the Provincial Gazette, determine that provisions of these by-laws, listed in the notice, do not apply in certain areas within its area of jurisdiction listed in the notice from a date specified in the notice. - (3) Until any notice contemplated in subsection (2) is issued, these by-laws are binding.
+- (1) These by-laws are called the Water Services By-laws of the Municipal Council. - (2) This By Law will become applicable upon the date of publishing this By Law in the Provincial Gazette. - (3) The municipality may, by notice in the Provincial Gazette, determine that provisions of these by-laws, listed in the notice, do not apply in certain areas within its area of jurisdiction listed in the notice from a date specified in the notice. - (4) Until any notice contemplated in subsection (3) is issued, these by-laws are binding on all areas within the jurisdictional area of the Municipality of Stellenbosch